Stoicheff Memorial Scholarship

 The submitting author must opt-in to the competition during the regular paper submission process and follow all of the instructions provided on the submission site.

-- Have an accepted submission at the FiO or CAP conference
+- Have an accepted paper at FiO or CAP conference.

-- Demonstrate community service, which may include, but is not limited to: leadership in a student association or other student organization at the undergraduate or graduate level
+- Demonstrate community service, which may include but is not limited to: leadership in a student association or other student organization or as a volunteer with Optica or CAPF.

 - Short answer questions

-- In 250 words or less, describe why you first became interested in optics/photonics/physics
+- In 250 words or less, describe how you first became interested in optics/photonics/physics

-- In 250 words or less, how does optics play a role in your current research?
+- In 250 words or less, describe your community service activities.